Prostitution in Asia: Palestinian Territories

 Prostitution in the Palestinian territories is illegal, under Palestinian Authority law.
 Ramallah is one of the few outlets for prostitution in the Palestinian territories as premarital sex is seen as taboo in the territories.

 A recent report by the UN Development Fund for Women (UNIFEM) and SAWA-All the Women Together Today and Tomorrow, a Palestinian NGO, suggests that an increasing number of women are taking up prostitution in the face of poverty and violence.

 Qatar

 Prostitution in Qatar is illegal and carries severe punishment of several years in prison.
 Prostitution normally takes place in bars, nightclubs and hotels.
 There are occasional clamp-downs and the prostitutes are arrested and deported.
-Many Chinese women travel to Qatar with tourist visas to work in prostitution.

 Saudi Arabia

 Prostitution in Saudi Arabia is illegal.
 Prostitution is punishable by prison and flogging, foreign nationals are also deported after punishment If the parties are also charged with adultery, fornication and sodomy, which can apply to both the prostitute and the client since all sexual activity outside a lawful marriage is illegal, in which case the punishment can be death.